Survivor: Caramoan: Season summary

 The tribes merged with eight Favorites and four Fans remaining.
 The new Enil Edam tribe quickly had two factions emerge: Malcolm and Corinne rallied the remaining Fans together to try to overthrow Phillip, while the rest of the Favorites regrouped under Stealth R Us.
 Only Sherri and Michael remained from the initial dominant Fans alliance; while Michael chose to align with Corinne's faction, Sherri and Erik decided to join Stealth R Us due to their distrust of Reynold and Eddie.
 This put Stealth R Us in the majority and Corinne and Michael were eliminated, leaving only Malcolm, Eddie, and Reynold in the minority.
 Their eliminations seemed imminent until Reynold won immunity and Malcolm found an additional Idol, which he gave to Eddie.
 In the hectic Tribal Council that ensued, Malcolm and Eddie played their Idols and Phillip was voted out.

 However, their fortune was not to last, and Malcolm and Reynold were subsequently eliminated.
 While Eddie seemed the likely next target, he was spared when the former members of Stealth R Us decided to turn on one of their own, eliminating strategic threat Andrea with an Idol in her pocket, and Brenda after a kind-hearted gesture at the Loved Ones Challenge put her in a good social position.
 After Erik was evacuated from the game due to low blood pressure, Eddie was the final player voted out due to his popularity with the jury and having betrayed no one during the game.

 Sherri, Cochran, and Dawn ultimately were the final three players.
 During the Final Tribal Council, Sherri was largely ignored, being perceived as a coattail rider after her original alliance collapsed.
-While Cochran and Dawn were acknowledged as a pair, Dawn was grilled due to her emotional instability throughout the game while betraying several close allies, whereas Cochran was praised for being able to separate emotions from the game.
+While Cochran and Dawn were acknowledged as a pair in their strategic gameplay, Dawn was grilled due to her emotional instability throughout the game while betraying several close allies, whereas Cochran was praised for being able to separate emotions from the game in addition to his dominance in the immunity challenges.
 This led to the jury of eight unanimously voting for Cochran to win.